-- HO-70.
+- HO-68.
+Support the development of housing for people exiting homelessness in all areas of the city. - HO-69.
+Work to co-locate services and housing to prevent occurrences of homelessness and to support residents' transition into stable and permanent housing. - HO-70.
 Collaborate with other jurisdictions and human service organizations to assure availability of emergency shelters and day centers that support those at-risk of or experiencing homelessness. - HO-71.
 Perform outreach to populations at risk of losing their housing as well as those who are currently or have recently experienced homelessness to inform them of available services and assist them in utilizing those services. - HO-72.
 Provide opportunities for community education regarding homelessness in order to foster meaningful dialogue. - HO-73.
 Work to prevent homelessness and make homelessness rare, brief and one time when it occurs. - HO-74.
-Provide a range of emergency and affordable housing options and collaborate on housing and human services efforts to support persons and families experiencing homelessness in moving towards housing stability. - HO-75.
+Provide a range of emergency and affordable housing options and collaborate on housing and human services efforts to support persons and families experiencing homelessness. - HO-75.
 Support the provision of transitional and supportive housing to prevent homelessness. - HO-76.
 Encourage the provision of human services to support the development and operations of emergency and supportive housing and shelters. - HO-77.
 Support efforts to ensure the safety and well-being of people experiencing homelessness.